- Docs

 Slow Downloads

-- Check server resources—upgrade if needed
+- Check server resources and upgrade if needed.

 File Recovery (Graveyard)

 Accidentally deleted a plugin or package?
-Troy Server doesn't immediately destroy files—it moves them to a "graveyard" directory for manual recovery.
+Troy Server doesn't destroy files immediately — it moves them to a "graveyard" directory for manual recovery.

 Where Files Go